sarthak7846/cube-assn/README.md

   - [Installation](#installation)
   - [Running the Development Server](#running-the-development-server)

-## Introduction

-Cube Association is a modern web application built using Vite, React, and TypeScript.
-The project is designed to be fast, lightweight, and easy to work with.
-This README provides instructions on how to set up and run the project locally.

 ## Technologies Used

 - **Vite** - A build tool that aims to provide a faster and leaner development experience for modern web projects.